pchaberski/cars/documentation/4_results.md

 [**[Neptune comparison]**](https://ui.neptune.ai/pchaberski/cars/compare?shortId=%5B%22C-50%22%2C%22C-63%22%2C%22C-64%22%2C%22C-65%22%2C%22C-66%22%5D&viewId=ae19164c-ee09-4209-8798-a424142d2082&legendFields=%5B%22shortId%22%5D&legendFieldTypes=%5B%22native%22%5D)

-The last series of tests were aimed to check how the learning process will run with learning rate being reduced smoothly using `LambdaLR` scheduler that will decrease LR each epoch by multiplying it by factor `base ** epoch`, where `base` is a number less that `1`, but close to that value.
-The initial exponentiation base was chosen in way, so that the learning rates will be equal at the epoch when the first LR drop occurs when training the best model (C-50) with standard scheduler.
+The last series of tests were aimed to check how the learning process will run with learning rate being reduced smoothly using `LambdaLR` scheduler that will decrease LR each epoch by multiplying it by factor `base**epoch`, where `base` is a number less that `1`, but close to that value.
+The initial exponentiation base was chosen in way, so that the learning rates would be equal at the epoch when the first LR drop occurs during training the best model (C-50) with standard scheduler.
 Some other values in the neighborhood were also checked:

-- C-63: `lr_lambda = lambda epoch: pow(0.0001/0.001, 1/67) ** epoch` (exponentiation base calculated as the common ratio of geometric progression, so that learning rates will *meet* at epoch 67)
+- C-63: `lr_lambda = lambda epoch: pow(0.0001/0.001, 1/67)**epoch` (exponentiation base calculated as the common ratio of geometric progression, so that learning rates will *meet* at epoch 67)
-- C-64: `lr_lambda = lambda epoch: 0.955 ** epoch`
+- C-64: `lr_lambda = lambda epoch: 0.955**epoch`
-- C-65: `lr_lambda = lambda epoch: 0.975 ** epoch`
+- C-65: `lr_lambda = lambda epoch: 0.975**epoch`
-- C-66: `lr_lambda = lambda epoch: 0.98 ** epoch`
+- C-66: `lr_lambda = lambda epoch: 0.98**epoch`

 For all experiments the learning curves were much smoother than with using standard scheduler, but the overfitting started much sooner and the validation accuracy was low.